devaneyJE/vizLearn-docker/README.md

 The app UI can be accessed by navigating to `localhost:3838` in your web browser.

 #### Continual Use
-If you would like to create a container to continually access, the previous `run` command can be adjusted as follows.
+If you would like to create a container to continually access, the previous `docker run` command can be adjusted as follows.
 ```
 docker run -p 3838:3838 vizlearn:latest
 ```